 - Place shredded potatoes back in the large bowl.
 Then add in egg, reserved starch and kosher salt and stir to combine.

-- Press shredded potatoes into the cast iron pan, or you can also use a parchment lined cookie sheet.
+- Drizzle the bottom of a cast iron pan with a layer of olive oil.
+Press shredded potatoes into the cast iron pan, or you can also use a parchment lined cookie sheet.
 Bake for about 30 minutes or until potatoes are well browned.
 Alternatively, you can fry in hot oil on both sides like a giant latke!

 - Make your sour cream sauce!
 Heat a medium saucepan oven medium heat and add butter and heat.
 Add garlic and stir just until it starts to get fragrant.
 Then add flour and stir to make a light roux.
 Once the flour is all absorbed, add the milk and whisk for 5 minutes, until flour mixture has dissolved and sauce is thick.